-This Annual Report on Form 10-K contains "forward-looking statements" as defined by the Private Securities Litigation Reform Act of 1995, which statements involve substantial risks and uncertainties.
+This Annual Report on Form 10-K as amended by Amendment No. 1 and this Amendment No 2. (together, the "Annual Report on Form 10-K") contains "forward-looking statements" as defined by the Private Securities Litigation Reform Act of 1995, which statements involve substantial risks and uncertainties.
 Any statements other than statements of historical or current fact in this Annual Report on Form 10-K are forward looking statements.
-In some instances, you can identify forward-looking statements by the use of words such as "believes," "anticipates," "plans," "expects," "estimates," "intends," "predicts," "projects," "targets," "could," "may," and similar expressions, although not all forward-looking statements include such identifying words.
+In some instances, you can identify forward-looking statements by the use of words such as "believes," "anticipates," "expects," "estimates," "intends," "predicts," "projects," "targets," "could," "may," and similar expressions, although not all forward-looking statements include such identifying words.
 Forward-looking statements include, but are not limited to statements regarding:

-- our product development plans, expectations for and the timing of commencement, enrollment, completion, data, and release of results of clinical trials for our product candidates; - our estimates regarding expenses, capital requirements and needs for additional financing; - our strategies with respect to our preclinical and clinical development programs; - · our plans, strategy and timing to obtain and maintain regulatory approvals of our product candidates; - · our review of strategic alternatives and the outcome of such review; and - our expectations about our future financial performance or condition.
+- our product development plans, expectations for and the timing of commencement, enrollment, completion, data, and release of results of clinical trials for our product candidates; - our estimates regarding expenses, capital requirements and needs for additional financing; - our strategies with respect to our preclinical and clinical development programs, including our expectations regarding the production of clinical quantities of our product candidates; - our plans, strategy and timing to obtain and maintain regulatory approvals of our product candidates; - our expectations regarding competitive conditions for our product candidates; - our review of strategic alternatives and the outcome of such review; and - our expectations about our future financial performance or condition.